-The Board is responsible for nominating members to the Board and for filling vacancies on the Board that may occur between annual meetings of shareholders, in each case based upon the recommendation of the nominating and corporate governance committee.
-The committee seeks input from other Board members and senior management to identify and evaluate nominees for director.
+The Board is responsible for nominating members to the Board and for filling vacancies on the Board that may occur between annual meetings of shareholders, in each case based upon the recommendation of the Nominating and Corporate Governance Committee.
+This committee seeks input from other Board members and senior management to identify and evaluate nominees for director.
 The committee may hire a search firm or other consultants.
 The committee will consider nominees recommended by shareholders for election to the Board provided the names of such nominees, accompanied by relevant biographical information, and relevant information about the shareholder submitting the nominee, are provided in writing to our secretary in accordance with the requirements of our bylaws.